-You also shouldn’t leave Oahu without trying authentic Hawaiian shave ice!
+Don’t leave Oahu without trying authentic Hawaiian shave ice!
 The best spots are Matsumoto Shave Ice in Haleiwa and Waiola Shave Ice in Honolulu.
-Make sure to try some of the flavors that are traditional to Hawaii, like lilikoi (passion fruit), haupia (coconut cream), li hing mui (sweet and sour plum).
+Try flavors that are traditional to Hawaii, like lilikoi (passion fruit), haupia (coconut cream), and li hing mui (sweet and sour plum).

 Make a reservation in advance to visit Pearl Harbor.